 Entitlement and Quantum

-The two main questions the court must answer in any spousal support case are 1) “Is the claimant partner entitled to support from the other?” and 2) if there is entitlement, the questions become “How much and under what terms and conditions should support be paid?”
+The two main questions the court must answer in any spousal support case in Winnipeg are 1) “Is the claimant partner entitled to support from the other?” and 2) if there is entitlement, the questions become “How much and under what terms and conditions should support be paid?”
 If there is no entitlement to spousal or partner support, there is no issue as to quantum.

 On the entitlement issue, generally speaking, the court will look to the benefits and detriments of the marriage and its breakdown to each party.
 This may include an examination of the lifestyle that the parties enjoyed, the roles played by each, the demands of and sacrifices made for children, the subordination of one spouse's educational or career prospects to the other, and so on.
 This is called “compensatory” support.